 Are you wondering what the Week of the Young Child is all about?
 Are you curious about how to get involved?
 Keep reading to learn how you can celebrate the Week of the Young Child®.

 The week focuses on the importance of early education and advocating for early childhood educators.
-While many activities are geared toward the classroom, they can be easily adapted for home use.
+While many activities are geared toward the classroom, they can easily be adapted for home use.

 We have included resources below to help you plan and engage in this week’s activities right at home.